wxMaxima-developers/wxmaxima/info/wxmaxima.md

         )
     )$

-If the general shape of the plot is what matters it might suffice to move the plot just a little bit in order to make it's 3D nature available to the intuition:
+If the general shape of the plot is what matters it might suffice to move the plot just a little bit in order to make its 3D nature available to the intuition:

     wxanimate_autoplay:true;
     wxanimate_framerate:20;